robb-j/goldiprox/README.md

 }
 ```

+> I also made this tool, [URLPattern Editor](https://urlpattern.r0b.io/?ref=goldiprox),
+> which helps construct patterns completely in the browser

 This is the same as before but is set on a per-component basis, it will use a
 wildcard for any component not set, such as the protocol and pathname in this
 case.
 Also note that the wildcard in pathname includes the `/` prefix, so you